 01 February 2013 Wolf Weekly Wrap-up Posted by: John Motsinger | 5 comments | Share: 1,000 wolves dead and gone – It’s sad, but true.
 In just a year and half at least 1,000 wolves have been killed by hunters and trappers in the Northern Rockies.
 That doesn’t include hundreds more that were removed by state and federal wildlife agents in response to reported livestock losses and to boost elk and deer herds.
 Nor does it count dozens more that were illegally poached.
 Here are the grim numbers, tallied yesterday: Click here for details from Idaho, Montana and Wyoming.
 While we’ve yet to see estimates of how many wolves still remain in the region, the numbers could be falling fast.
 According to state officials, more than 400 wolves died in Idaho in 2012 from all causes—more than half the 2011 year-end count.
 At this rate, the regional wolf population could plummet quickly.
 Wolves in Idaho and Montana lost their federal protection less than two years ago, and in Wyoming it’s been just five months.
 Yet overly aggressive management by all three states is once again putting the species at risk.
 To make matters worse, anti-wolf legislators in Montana and Idaho are already pushing to escalate wolf-killing efforts even further.
 Idaho legislators want to let people bait wolves with other dead wolves – really! – and Montana legislators want to give away free wolf licenses and ban hunting and trapping closures near Yellowstone National Park.
 That’s why we need you to help us fight these short-sighted bills at every turn.
 Stay tuned for more details to come in the weeks ahead.
 5 Responses to “Wolf Weekly Wrap-up” Mary Duffe February 2nd, 2013 I feel so much for these wolves both emotionally and intellectually.
 There is no sense in what these murderers, killers have done in eliminating these important living beings.
 What humans do on this earth will be reflected in future years to come and for the wolves that were killed, it is one tragedy and mistake that cannot be undone to nature and in the end, mother nature always has the say, one way or the other.
 Human beings can either help take care of it, or give way to think their shit don’t stink.
 The government helping along with this slaughter of wolves that should not be, reflects on the audacity of how they take care of things in the first place.
 Who cares??????
 I do.
-Sincerely, Mary Duffe Millie Sheen February 2nd, 2013 1,000 WOLVES HAVE BEEN KILLED!!!!!!!!!!!! for what?
+Sincerely, Mary Duffe Reply rene February 4th, 2013 I care too.
+RIP great beast RIP!
+Millie Sheen February 2nd, 2013 1,000 WOLVES HAVE BEEN KILLED!!!!!!!!!!!! for what?
 A fur coat and so that a few cows can be killed anyway!!!!!
 Why don’t people just leave our wildlife alone!!!!!!!!!!!!!!!
 Stop killing the wolves!!!!!!!!!!!!! what have they ever done to us?
 Oh yeah kill a couple cattle so they can feed their starving pups!
 We have no right to go around killing them!
 They have right to eat.
 Stop making their life hard.
 What do you think they go through when a member of the pack doesn’t return?
 They have a right to live STOP KILLING THEM NEEDLESSLY!!!!!!!!!!!!!!
 Reply Siona February 3rd, 2013 Imagine the outrage if this were classified as genocide.
 Reply Vanessa Wolfe February 3rd, 2013 This is heartbreaking and it is genocide, no one has the right to kill any creature let alone push it to the point of total extermination.
 All of you in the US who value your wolves must unite and fight these red neck vile barbarians, who I would hope are a minority, surely your numbers would turn the tide.
-These are very desperate times, don’t wait please, everyday matters. rene February 4th, 2013 I care too.
-RIP great beast RIP!
-Post Your Comment Click here to cancel reply.
-Name (required) Mail (required) (will not be published) You May also be interested in The Votes Are In… You voted, and we listened – now the winners of Defenders’ 2014 Photo Contest are here!
-See if your favorite won, and take a look at some of the amazing runner-ups.
-We’ve Got to Protect What’s Left of the Sagebrush Sea New research shows that after a fire, the Sagebrush Sea (home to the imperiled greater sage-grouse) could take up to 20 years to fully recover.
-With other factors already threatening so much of this habitat, what does that mean for the species that call it home?
-California prepares to welcome wolves home, but delays on providing state protections Now, as the U.S. Fish and Wildlife Service proposes to remove Endangered Species Act protection for wolves throughout most of the rest of the country, gray wolves are once again at risk.
-Delisting would short-circuit wolf recovery in the Pacific West and would effectively mean giving up on one of our country’s most important and iconic species.
-Fortunately, California has an opportunity to play a meaningful role in helping the gray wolf continue to recover in the coming months and years.
+These are very desperate times, don’t wait please, everyday matters.
+Reply Post Your Comment Click here to cancel reply.
+Name (required) Mail (required) (will not be published) You May also be interested in Wolf Weekly Wrap Up Fish and Wildlife Service Holds Public Meetings to Determine Fate of Mexican Gray Wolves; Six Mexican Gray Wolves Released in New Mexico; How Do People Form Their Opinions About Wolves?
+A Field Day with Gopher Tortoises Our Florida staff members spent a field day at Boyd Hill Nature Preserve to learn more about the reproductive and burrowing habits of gopher tortoises.
+Wolves are even more socially complex than we thought… In order to survive, wolves form cooperative groups known as packs, and these pack members hunt together, rear pups together, and compete against other wolf packs for food and territory.